You might know him as “Doubting Thomas” because he refused to believe in Jesus Christ’s resurrection without first seeing Jesus.

 “Jesus said to him, ‘I am the way, the truth, and the life.
 No one comes to the Father except through Me’” (John 14:6, NKJV).

-Thomas and his fellow disciples took a while to understand what this really meant, and their misconceptions would cause deep disappointment—so much so that Thomas would, in fact, not even believe the resurrection at first.
+Thomas and his fellow apostles took a while to understand what this really meant, and their misconceptions would cause deep disappointment—so much so that Thomas would, in fact, not even believe the resurrection at first.

 Let’s see how Jesus responded to him.